Zach Arnett: San Diego State

 After being away from football for two years, he became a graduate assistant at San Diego State under his New Mexico head coach Rocky Long.
 Within three years, he was promoted to linebackers coach.
 His linebacker unit produced five different All-Mountain West selections, including 3-time All-Mountain West selection Calvin Munson.
 In 2018, he was promoted again, this time to defensive coordinator.
 Under him, San Diego State ranked 32nd in total defense in 2018 and 2nd in 2019, which was a 30-place gain from the year before.

 Mississippi State

 On January 11, 2020, Arnett was named the new defensive coordinator at Syracuse.
 However, the stint with Syracuse was short-lived, as he was hired as the defensive coordinator and linebackers coach by Mississippi State on January 22, 2020.
-He would inherit a defense that ranked 73rd in total defense and losing seven starters.

-Before the 2021 season, Arnett interviewed with big programs like Oregon, LSU, and Texas for their defensive coordinator vacancies, before ultimately deciding to stay at Mississippi State.

 Arnett was named interim head coach at Mississippi State after Mike Leach was hospitalized on December 11, 2022.
-After Leach's death, Arnett was named full-time head coach on December 15, 2022.
+After Leach's death, Mississippi State removed the interim tag from Arnett's title and named him the 35th full-time head coach in school history on December 15, 2022.
+Mississippi State fired Arnett on November 13, 2023, with two games left in the regular season.

+Ole Miss

+In 2024, Arnett joined the University of Mississippi (Ole Miss) as an analyst under head coach Lane Kiffin.

+UNLV

+On December 30, 2024, Arnett was hired as the defensive coordinator and linebackers coach at the University of Nevada, Las Vegas (UNLV) under head coach Dan Mullen.
+However, he resigned for personal reasons on April 7, 2025.